 Stressed about the thought of pleasing a whole crowd?
 Kristen advises couples to choose at least two wedding cake flavors in order to give their guests a choice.
 “Choose your favorite, then give an alternative.
 Choose something that you think maybe another contrasting option,” she said.

-However, at the end of the day, the wedding cake flavors should be truly representative of the bride and groom’s personal taste.
+However, at the end of the day, the wedding cake flavors should be truly representative of the couple’s personal taste.
 “When making decisions for any part of your wedding day, I feel it is important for the couple to choose things they enjoy and reflect themselves as a couple,” Kristen says.
 “It's nice to consider guests with allergies or aversions, however, remember that food choices are exactly that.
 Guests can choose not to eat a slice of your salted caramel cake if they do not enjoy that flavor.”

-The Best Wedding Cake Flavor Combinations
+The Best Wedding Cake Flavor Ideas and Combinations

 Chocolate Raspberry Truffle Cake